 Seneca: Saving time

-A basic reflection upon the nature of time should begin with the acknowledgement of the shortage of human life.
+The first reflection upon the nature of time should begin with the acknowledgement of the shortage of human life.
 It cannot be yet profound, and instead, it shows that people have only finite time at their disposal.
 As obvious it seems, the lack of such awareness is evident in a person who acts as if though he were prepared to exist forever.
 In other words, he does not attach any value to time or squanders it.
 Do not jump to the conclusion that the purpose of awareness is to rouse a person from sleep to the full potential of life and to fill the latter with excitement.
-For a philosopher, and especially the one we are going to talk about, the life void of proper thinking would be even worse than day-to-day reality of opinions.
+For a philosopher, and especially the one we are going to talk about, the life void of proper thinking would be even worse than the day-to-day reality of opinions.
 As an example, we are taking a stoic who, by the very nature of Stoicism, places value only on the life of the mind.

-Thus, Seneca in the Letter 11 urges his correspondent Lucilius to free himself via, if we are allowed to say so, time management or, now in the words of the thinker, collecting and saving time.
+Thus, Seneca1in the Letter 1 urges his correspondent Lucilius to free himself via, if we are allowed to say so, time management or, now in the words of the thinker, collecting and saving time.
 In the place of ‘set yourself free,’2 there is the Latin verb ‘vindicare,’ which can mean both ‘to liberate’ and ‘to defend.’
 In this case, Seneca may mean a gathering of time and its protection both from negligence and an attack of external circumstances, or otherwise, one may become a hostage of the latter.

 Let’s pause for a moment.
 Why would one who does not spend time on intellectual and moral development become dependent?
 Because: